opensalt/opensalt-docs/docs/index.rst

 7.1.3 License
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenSALT has integrated with this third party code with a congruent MIT license in order for reviewing frameworks.
+OpenSALT has integrated this third party code ( http://viima.github.io/jquery-comments/ )with a congruent MIT license in order for reviewing frameworks.

 .. _h662f65664e775a707382e4d3e1c37: